 Bonus quest completed.

-Wait, I remembered my dad was still in line for a picture with the bots and Jonah.
-As I got back to him and he was three people from the front, I then decide to ask what seemed to be an insignificant question.
+I remembered my dad was still in line for a picture with the bots and Jonah.
+As I got back to him and he was three people from the front and I asked what seemed to be an insignificant question.
 “Dad, which robot do you want to stand behind?”
 He didn’t care, but I did; I just didn’t know it until the choice was necessary to make.
 Almost instantly I said, “Crow.
 I want to be by Crow.”
-As it happened, when we got to the front of the line, the techs said it would be a few minutes because they needed to change memory in the camera.
+As it happened, when we got to the front of the line, the techs said it would be a few minutes because they needed to change the memory card in the camera.
 So we ended up talking to the puppeteer for Crow.
-We had a really interesting conversation about how many mutual acquaintances we had (with me living in Orlando and knowing people who do puppetry, who would have thunk).
+We had a fascinating conversation about how many mutual acquaintances we had (with me living in Orlando and knowing people who do puppetry, who would have thunk).
 It was finally time for our picture and I don’t think I could have stopped smiling even if I wanted to.

 The party was wrapping up and we stayed around for a little while longer before heading back to our hotel trying to get over everything that had happened during the evening.

-We went back in our hotel room, totally exhausted.
+We went back to our hotel room, totally exhausted.
 We had to get up the next morning and fly back home.
 It was one of the most amazing days I’ve ever had.

 What an awesome night!